awaitly vs Effect

 Section titled “Error Handling”Error Type Inference

-Section titled “Error Type Inference”import { createWorkflow } from 'awaitly/workflow';
+Section titled “Error Type Inference”import { run } from 'awaitly/run';import { type ErrorsOf } from 'awaitly';

 const fetchUser = async (id: string): AsyncResult<User, 'NOT_FOUND'> => { /* ... */ };const sendEmail = async (to: string): AsyncResult<void, 'EMAIL_FAILED'> => { /* ... */ };

-// Error types automatically inferred from dependenciesconst workflow = createWorkflow('workflow', { fetchUser, sendEmail });
+// createWorkflow infers errors automatically — no ErrorsOf neededconst workflow = createWorkflow('workflow', { fetchUser, sendEmail });

 // Must compose effects explicitlyconst program = pipe( fetchUser('1'), Effect.flatMap(user => pipe( sendEmail(user.email), Effect.map(() => user) ) ));